e-Lehoa/PowerBI-Remapping/README.md

 5. If PBIX back-ups have been completed progressively and users are still creating new reports, run the [03-Get-Report-Discrepancy.ps1](https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/03-Get-Report-Discrepancy.ps1) to identify the new reports that need to be exported.
 We did this because we didn't have a lock-down period in which the organisation were requested to not make further changes.
 We didn't have a lock-down period because we deemed it too onerous/disruptive on usual business.
 6. Script Git https://github.com/e-Lehoa/PowerBI-Remapping/blob/main/GitHub_Integration/README.md to run back-up #2 of all Fabric scripts and assets.
 Make sure to test the script end-to-end before completing a final run and before completing the pre-requisite deletions for the remapping.
 7. Create communications plan with strategic points of communications, eg:
-   - 3 months before re-mapping, send an individual/personalised preparation email;
+   - 3 months before re-mapping, send an individual/personalised preparation email.
+In this email, we sent staff a personalised list of all their workspaces and assets where they are listed as an Admin or Contributor.
+We did this to ensure staff hadn't forgotten about historic workspaces and assets created.;
    - 2 months before re-mapping, send video of process, e.g. [Power BI Data Migration](https://youtu.be/-LDiRyy0Ckg?si=uZ1MpAZXo-GTf3n8) **Note:** We deliberately called it a 'migration' with our users to simplify the message;
    - 1 month before re-mapping, confirm dates and process, particularly if there is a shutdown period or 'no more updates' period;
    - 1 week before re-mapping, send org-wide email stating that back-up process will start and confirm re-mapping downtime;